All Episodes

 What is your reaction to that?

-And and how to how do Republicans get anything done?
+And how do Republicans get anything done?

-How does the Country move when that's their only focus is to destroy Trump.
+How does the country move when that's their only focus is to destroy Trump?

-You should be war rewarded for that.
+You should be rewarded for that.

 Well, guess what?

-Their very first vote as a member of Congress, Sean, is going to be for speaker.
+Their very first vote as a member of Congress, Sean, is going to be for Speaker.

-And if they vote for Nancy Pelosi, literally they would be breaking their promise to their voters on the very first vote they cast.
+And if they vote for Nancy Pelosi, literally, they would be breaking their promise to their voters on the very first vote they cast.

 A lot of people are going to be watching those kind of votes, that vote and subsequent votes.

-What did you think of Donald Trump saying that if Nancy needs a couple of votes, she deserves that position, we might get a couple of Republican votes for her.
+If you think of Donald Trump saying that if Nancy needs a couple of votes, she deserves that position.

-You notice a lot of Democrats who were in these 50-50 districts that were running didn't want Nancy Pelosi campaign for them.
+You notice a lot of Democrats who were in these 50-50 districts that were running didn't want Nancy Pelosi campaign in for them.

 They didn't want to talk about any of that.